substructenterprises/certificator/cmd/certificatee/README.md

 ## Configuration

 Certificatee reads most configuration parameters from environment variables, and shares many of the same environment variables with Certificator.
-They are defined in [pkg/config/config.go](pkg/config/config.go) Config struct
+They are defined in [pkg/config/config.go](pkg/config/config.go) Certificatee struct

 Configuration variables:
 - `VAULT_APPROLE_ROLE_ID` - role ID for Vault approle authentication method. **Required in prod env if VAULT_TOKEN is not set**